 Dry needling takes its term from the fact that the needles used as solid – nothing is injected into the muscle.
 The needles that Lauren uses are quarter of a millimetre wide, meaning it is often painless other than a dull ache which can occur when the needle is first inserted.
 Lauren uses single use needles so they are hygienic and safe.

 There are a number of theories as to how dry needling works.
 Some argue that it causes local inflammation in the treated area, prompting the area to heal quicker.
-Some studies have looked at how muscles respond to needling.
-This knowledge is then used to move the needle to loosen muscle knots.
+Some studies have looked at how muscles respond to needling, assessing how to move the needle to loosen muscle knots.
 And some believe that the needles affect the nerves in the area, causing the muscle to ‘calm down’.
 As a result, dry needling can be very effective for muscular aches and pains.